paulinjo/wheniwork-web-traffic-transform/README.md

 ## Running
 1. Clone the repository
-2. From the project root folder run `python -m webtraffictransformation`
+2. From the project root folder run `python3 -m webtraffictransformation`

 ### Command Line Arguments
 * `-i` (`--input`): Set the base URL for the raw traffic files; must include the trailing `/`